anubiann00b/JavaDosEdit/README.md

 JavaDosEdit
 ===========

-Java clone of classic ms-dos text editor.
+Java clone of classic ms-dos text editor using Trystan's AsciiPanel.
 I'm planning to port this to a better language later.